 For example, if you understand that your sleep problem is due to environmental sleep disorder, one that has to do with inadequate temperature in your sleeping environment, the fix might be simple and your obvious sleep aid will be proper heating (or cooling).

 If it is noise, better isolation using the best earplugs for sleeping can do wonders.
 On the other hand, let’s suppose you grind your teeth, your first line sleep aid might be a mouth guard (also known as night guard) – a soft cover to your upper/lower teeth the reduces the damage and inhibits (to a limited degree) the urge to grind your teeth.

 In the case of the way too common issue of inadequate sleep hygiene – the lack of persistent and effective sleep habits – a slow building of regular sleep habits, with a predetermined schedule will be a very good place to start.

 Insomnia is one of the most common complaints when patients go to their doctors.
 While it is not a debilitating sickness in itself, insomnia may cause bodily harm in the long run, especially if you are sleeping on bunk beds with stairs.

 This condition may cause huge amounts of stress to long-term sufferers which may further lead to stress-related diseases such as cardiac disorders.
 Furthermore, lack of sleep affects the overall performance of a person’s daily activities including his work, social life and personal life.

 While there are many ways to prevent insomnia such as changing your daily habits, sometimes it just wouldn’t work enough for you to get a good night’s sleep.
 In this article, I will write about over-the-counter or OTC medications which may help you to sleep if you have short-term or transient insomnia.
-You can also read Zyppah review if your partner’s snoring is causing you insomnia.
+You can also read ZQuiet Reviews if your partner’s snoring is causing you insomnia.

 These medications, which are most commonly used in cases of allergies, are the most common over-the-counter drugs for insomnia.